oracle/graal/docs/tools/vscode/graalvm/polyglot-runtime.md

 ## Debug Adapter Protocol Implementation

-As well as native debugging capabilities, the extension is shipped with a built-in implementation of the [Debug Adapter Protocol (DAP)](../../dap.md).
+Together with the native debugging capabilities, the extension is shipped with a built-in implementation of the [Debug Adapter Protocol (DAP)](../../dap.md).
 When creating the **Run/Debug Configuration** in VS Code, Chrome DevTools Protocol is provisioned by default.
 With the GraalVM Tools for Java extension, a user can choose a protocol to use by setting the protocol attribute in the corresponding debug configuration to either `chromeDevTools` or `debugAdapter`.